-Gastrointestinal: Anorexia, constipation, dyspepsia, flatulence, vomiting/diarrhea pseudomembranous colitis, pancreatitis, oral candidiasis, pyloric stenosis, and tongue discoloration.
+Gastrointestinal: Anorexia, constipation, dyspepsia, flatulence, vomiting/diarrhea, pseudomembranous colitis, pancreatitis, oral candidiasis, pyloric stenosis, and reports of tongue discoloration.

 General: Asthenia, paresthesia, fatigue, malaise, and anaphylaxis.

-Genitourinary: Interstitial nephritis, acute renal failure, and vaginitis.
+Genitourinary: Interstitial nephritis and acute renal failure and vaginitis.

 Nervous System: Convulsions, dizziness/vertigo, headache, somnolence, hyperactivity, nervousness, agitation, and syncope.